-Spectacular scenes of battles at sea have been filmed at the "Martillo" dock.
+Spectacular scenes of battles at sea have been filmed at the "Martell" dock.
 Samuel Bronston's mega production Captain Jones (1958) required over 15 days for shooting scenes that included boardings, explosions, fires and shipwrecks of boats.
 The confrontation between British and French fleets during times of Napoleon were depicted in H.M.S.
 Defiant.

 3) THE OLD FISH MARKET

-This building was the church of the city of Puerto Royal, where most of the story of The Son of Captain Blood (1961) takes place, entirely filmed in Dénia.
+This building was the church of the city of Puerto Real, where most of the story of The Son of Captain Blood (1961) takes place, entirely filmed in Dénia.
 Some of the best set designers of the Spanish film industry participated in creating the sets for one of the most expensive films shot by the producer Benito Perojo.

 Sean Flynn, son of Errol Flynn, played the role of the son of Captain Blood, the legendary character played by his father during the 1930s.
 The screenwriter was also the son of the original film's screenwriter, Casey Robinson, also the scriptwriter of Casablanca.